-Per-Port Static VLAN Options-Per VLAN Specified on Each Port "Unknown VLAN" (GVRP) Configuration Port Activity: Tagged or Untagged (Per VLAN) Port Activity: Auto (Per VLAN) Port Activity: Forbid (Per VLAN) Learn (the Default) The port: Belongs to specified VLAN.
+Per-Port Static VLAN Options-Per VLAN Specified on Each Port 1 "Unknown VLAN" (GVRP) Configuration Port Activity: Tagged or Untagged (Per VLAN) 2 Port Activity: Auto 2 (Per VLAN) Port Activity: Forbid (Per VLAN) 2 Learn (the Default) The port: Belongs to specified VLAN.
 Advertises specified VLAN.
 Can become a member of dynamic VLANs for which it receives advertisements.
 Advertises dynamic VLANs that have at least one other port (on the same switch) as a member.
-The port: Will become a member of specified VLAN if it receives advertisements for specified VLAN from another device.
+Will become a member of specified VLAN if it receives advertisements for specified VLAN from another device.
 Will advertise specified VLAN.
 Can become a member of other, dynamic VLANs for which it receives advertisements.
-Will advertise a dynamic VLAN that has at least one other port (on the same switch) as a member.
-The port: Will not become a member of the specified VLAN.
-Will not advertise specified VLAN.
-Can become a member of other dynamic VLANs for which it receives advertisements.
-Will advertise a dynamic VLAN that has at least one other port on the same switch as a member.
+Will advertise a dynamic VLAN that has at least one other port (on the same switch) as a member. other dynamic VLANs for which it receives advertisements.
+1. Will advertise a dynamic VLAN that has at least one other port

-Per-Port Static VLAI N Options-Per VLAN Specified on ı Each Port "Unknown VLAN" (GVRP) Configuration Port Activity: Port Activity: Tagged or Untagged (Per VLAN) Auto (Per VLAN) Port Activity: Forbid (Per VLAN) Block The port: Belongs to the specified VLAN.
+Per-Port Static VLA N Options-Per VLAN Specified on Each Port 1 "Unknown VLAN" (GVRP) Configuration Port Activity: Tagged or Untagged (Per VLAN) 2 Port Activity: Auto 2 (Per VLAN) Port Activity: Forbid (Per VLAN) 2 Block The port: Belongs to the specified VLAN.
 Advertises this VLAN.
 Will not become a member of new dynamic VLANs for which it receives advertisements.
 Will advertise dynamic VLANs that have at least one other port as a member.
-The port: Will become a member of specified VLAN if it receives advertisements for this VLAN.
+Will become a member of specified VLAN if it receives advertisements for this VLAN.
 Will advertise this VLAN.
 Will not become a member of new dynamic VLANs for which it receives advertisements.
 Will advertise dynamic VLANs that have at least one other port (on the same switch) as a member.
 The port: Will not become a member of the specified VLAN.
 Will not advertise this VLAN.
 Will not become a member of dynamic VLANs for which it receives advertisements.
 Will advertise dynamic VLANs that have at least one other port (on the same switch) as a member.
 Disable The port: Is a member of the specified VLAN.
 Will ignore GVRP PDUs.
 Will not join any advertised VLANs.
 Will not advertise VLANs.
 The port: Will not become a member of the specified VLAN.
 Will ignore GVRP PDUs.
 Will not join any dynamic VLANs.
 Will not advertise VLANs.
 The port: Will not become a member of this VLAN.
 Will ignore GVRP PDUs.
 Will not join any dynamic VLANs.
 Will not advertise VLANs.

-&lt;sup>1 Each port on the switch must be a Tagged or Untagged member of at least one VLAN.
+1 Each port on the switch must be a Tagged or Untagged member of at least one VLAN.
 Thus, any port configured for GVRP to Learn or Block will generate and forward advertisements for static VLAN(s) configured on the switch and also for dynamic VLANs the switch learns on other ports.